-The Commission has no obligation to provide clarifications to questions received after this date.
+The Commission has no obligation to reply to requests for additional information received after the deadline for questions and clarifications set in Section 3.

 Replies will be given no later than 5 days before the deadline for submission of proposals.
 To ensure equal treatment of applicants, the Commission will not give a prior opinion on the eligibility of applicants, or affiliated entity(ies), an action or specific activities.